 What Kinds Of Work Happen At Apache?

 The code.
 The most obvious kind of work at the ASF is the simplest: all the Apache projects writing code and creating software releases for the public good.
 This work is all handled inside of each Apache project by the volunteer committers there.
-The board can help a by promoting clear documentation from the various ASF services offered to projects, and by balancing a few specific technical needs from some projects (think: big data projects need big test environments!) with the capacity and smooth running of our crack Apache Infra team’s provided services to all projects.
+The board can help by creating or encouraging the creation of clear documentation from the various ASF services offered to projects, and by balancing a few specific technical needs from some projects (think: big data projects need big test environments!) with the capacity and smooth running of our crack Apache Infra team’s provided services to all projects.